 Research study needs to be done for:

-- Determining a productivity-linked-payment system with both fixed and variable components for both rate and wage contract. - Usage of technologies like pre-cast to understand their RoI from a scientific manner in terms of wage-productivity-investment-RoI calculations.
+- > Determining a productivity-linked-payment system with both fixed and variable components for both rate and wage contract. - >RoI of Skill Development from a scientific manner in terms of wage-productivity-investment-RoI calculations.

 Summary of Proposed Action points: